 The Vegan One

 Dating a vegan?
 There’s only one place to go – Cantina.
-The only 100% vegan eatery will give you a plethora of delicious options, with no meat, dairy or eggs.
+The only 100% vegan eatery will give you a plethora of delicious options, with no meat, dairy or eggs in sight.

 Cantina, The Old Red Bus Station, 101 Vicar Lane, Leeds, West Yorkshire, LS2 7NL.